What Is Foreign Currency Translation?

-- To translate the foreign subsidiary’s financial statement into the reporting currency of the parent company, it is to be ensured that the subsidiary’s financial statement is prepared according to GAAP.
+- To translate the foreign subsidiary’s financial statement into the parent company’s reporting currency, it is to be ensured that the subsidiary’s financial statement is prepared according to GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting..
 So, the foreign currency translation process’s first step involves matching the foreign entities’ financial statements to US GAAP.

 - After that, the foreign entity’s functional currency is to be determined, i.e., identifying the currency in which financial statements of the foreign currency are reported.

 - In the next step, foreign entities’ financial statements will be reassessed in the functional currencyFunctional CurrencyThe term functional currency represents the currency of the location in which business operates primarily, earns a significant portion of revenue, and incurs the cost to generate such profits.
 In short, it is the home currency of that country where the corporate headquarter is situated. which is generally its domestic currency.